Glimesh/glimesh.tv/README.md

 - **nodejs / npm**: Front-end package management
 - **inotify-tools**: Filesystem monitoring dependencies for developer convenience (watching changes)

+You will need these optional dependencies for advanced functionality:
+- **rsvg-convert**: SVG to PNG conversion for emotes
+- **svgo** - SVG Optimization for emotes

 You may need to translate these exact dependencies into their appropriate names for your OS distribution.

 ### Cloning